 Transcription Providers With CAGE Codes

-Artificial Intelligence (AI) software continues to grow, especially in the transcription industry.
-While AI transcription works for some basic projects, sensitive or complex transcription projects with multiple speakers in less than ideal recording environments usually require human transcribers.
+Artificial Intelligence (AI) technology continues to evolve, especially in the transcription industry.
+While AI transcription works for some basic projects, sensitive or complex transcription projects with multiple speakers in less-than-ideal recording environments usually require human transcribers.
+So far, they’ve only reached 86% accuracy – at best.
+Even setting aside the issue of accuracy with automated transcription, it’s still not the best choice when considering security.